ggand0/ggando-website/content/blog/appstore.md

 ### Introduction
 Last week I released my Rust app ([an image viewer](https://github.com/ggand0/viewskater)) on macOS app store.
 The whole submission process is tedious, and I had to repeat the upload steps multiple times to fix issues with my binaries.
 I’m writing this post to document the entire process step by step.

 Initially, I referred to [this gist](https://gist.github.com/rsms/929c9c2fec231f0cf843a1a746a416f5), but it’s aimed at distributing apps outside the App Store.
-If you're targeting the App Store, the process differs in a few key ways, which I'll cover here.
+If you're targeting the App Store, some of the steps are different, which I’ll cover here.

 ### Step 0: Patch winit to Remove Private API Usage